dedotdev/dedot/README.md

 npm i -D @delightfuldot/chaintypes
 ```

-Initialize a `DelighfulApi` instance using the `ChainApi` interface for a target blockchain to enable types & APIs suggestions for that particular blockchain:
+Initialize a `DelighfulApi` instance using the `ChainApi` interface for a target chain to enable types & APIs suggestion/autocompletion for that particular chain:
 ```typescript
 import { DelightfulApi } from 'delightfuldot';
 import type { PolkadotApi, KusamaApi, MoonbeamApi, AstarApi } from '@delightfuldot/chaintypes';